Air India Express Flight 1344: Rescue and response

-Following the incident, local people from the surrounding Karipur village rushed to the crash site to rescue trapped victims from the aircraft, followed by 40 Central Industrial Security Force (CISF) personnel who were guarding the perimeter of the airport, a quick reaction team and the Chief Airport Security Officer.
+Following the incident, local people from the surrounding Karipur village rushed to the accident site to rescue trapped victims from the aircraft, followed by 40 Central Industrial Security Force (CISF) personnel who were guarding the perimeter of the airport, a quick reaction team and the Chief Airport Security Officer.
 Family members of the CISF personnel living nearby also joined.
 Police and firefighters were also deployed for the initial rescue operations.
 All passengers were evacuated in about three hours and taken to various hospitals in Kozhikode and Malappuram districts.
 Emergency response team, GO Team and special assistance team of Air India (officially known as 'Angels of Air India') from Kochi, Mumbai and Delhi were sent to the accident site.
 Three CISF officers were awarded Director General commendation disc for their rescue efforts after the mishap.
 The accident is predicted to cost the insurers and their reinsurers ₹375 crore, which includes aircraft or hull and liability for third party and passengers.
 It is around 90 per cent of the insured value and Air India will recover this amount since the aircraft has been totally damaged.
 The insurer is an Indian insurance consortium led by New India Assurance.
 Claim settlement survey has already started.
 The airline had engaged a US-based firm, Kenyon International, to recover the baggage along with Angels of Air India.